The best brain teaser apps and lesson ideas to stimulate your students' brain

 Which class did best and found all the differences?

 P.S.
-Make it digital and educational with the spot-the-difference widget from BookWidgets.
+Turn it into a digital and educational activity with the Spot the Difference widget from BookWidgets.
+Discover more about this widget in this blog post.

 10. Say it with emoji's